Today, 7 October 2013, is the Archbishop Desmond Tutu’s 82nd birthday. Anthony Holmes summarizes his life.

 The Arch at 80

-Celebrating his 80th Birthday last year, the ‘Arch’ as he wishes to be known, had another run in with the South African authorities.
+Celebrating his 80th Birthday two years ago, the ‘Arch’ as he wishes to be known, had another run in with the South African authorities.
 This time the focus of his ire was the ANC-led South African government.
 Tutu invited the Dalai Lama, a fellow Nobel Laureate and world-renowned spiritual leader, to help him celebrate his 80th birthday on 7 October 2011.
 Although the Dalai Lama had been permitted to enter South Africa previously, on this occasion the government department responsible for issuing visas delayed processing the application for so long that the Dalai Lama had still not received a visa by 4 October, three days before the ‘Arch’s’ birthday, and therefore had to cancel his proposed visit.
 The charismatic ‘Arch’ was visibly furious and accused the ANC government on television of being as bad as the apartheid regime.

 In a tirade that stunned South African journalists, he went on: ”Let the ANC know they have a large majority.
 Well, Mubarak had a large majority, Gaddafi had a large majority.
 I am warning you: Watch out.
 Watch out.
 Our government – representing me! – says it will not support Tibetans being viciously oppressed by China.
 You, President Zuma and your government, do not represent me.
 I am warning you, as I warned the [pro-apartheid] nationalists, one day we will pray for the defeat of the ANC government.”